tylern4/clasqaDB/README.md

 * C++ Access
   * __NOTE:__ [`clas12root`](https://github.com/JeffersonLab/clas12root) now provides
     access to the QADB
-  * __STATUS:__ working, but lacks some features
-  * WARNING: this is not tested as carefully as the Groovy accessor
-    * please report any issues
   * needs [`rapidjson`](https://github.com/Tencent/rapidjson/) libary;
     it is a submodule of this repository and can be obtained by
     ```